The Mad Ones

 “Do I look like it?”

-“Madi,” she volunteered in a curious, distant way.
+“Madi,” she volunteered in a curious, distant way, the hand holding the cigarette suddenly steady.

 “Madi?”
 Richie responded, as if no Madi’s ever existed.